tcatm/l3roamd/README.md

 | addr13 | addr14 | addr15 | addr16 |
 +-----------------------------------+
 ```

+Upon receiving a seek packet, a node will attempt to locally detect clients having the seeked IP address.
+When found, it is added to the routing table and distributed across the network using the mesh protocol outside of l3roamd.
+When the route appears on the node that triggered the seek, the packets to that destination are flushed.
+There is no immediate reply by l3roamd.

 ## CLAIM
 When a client connects to a node, this node sends a claim to the special
 node-client IP-address via unicast.
 So whichever node was the previous